Dental Insurance Plan Quotes – Indiana

 DHMOs (Dental Health Maintenance Organizations) are a type of “managed care” insurance plan.
 Dentists in DHMOs receive a fixed monthly rate in exchange for providing a set of services for free or at an extremely discounted rate.
 The plans are designed to incentivize dentists to provide quality preventative dental health in order to avoid expensive and unnecessary procedures.
 DHMOs are usually the most affordable type of dental insurance plan, but they can be limited in terms of choice patients have for dentists, and may require higher co-payments for services not included in the plan.
 Be sure to check which dentists are available in your area, as well as the services covered by the DHMO.
 HumanaOne is an Indiana DHMO provider.

 Indemnity plans are a type of “fee-for-service” plan, in which providers agree to cover a certain percentage of a UCR (Usual, Customary, Reasonable) fee.
 The UCR fee is essentially the average cost of dental care provided by dentists within the area.
 Indemnity plans may require higher out-of-pocket payments since they make reimbursements after receiving and reviewing a bill, but generally cover a significant portion of the cost of dental services.
 They also allow you to seek care from any dentist you wish, without having to work within a network.
 Be sure to familiarize yourself with each provider’s fee schedule if you’re shopping for indemnity plans, as well as how often they update their fee schedule.
-Indemnity plan providers in Indiana include Encore Dental, and American National.
+American National is an indemnity plan provider in Indiana.

 PPOs (Preferred Provider Organizations)